Coding - Random Walks

 x[next_node] = 1 # set the next node to 1

-print("Position of the walker after one step:\n", x)
+print("Position after one step:\n", x)

 Exercise 01

-Write the following function to simulate the random walk for a given number of steps and return the x for each step.
+Write the following function to simulate the random walk for a given number of steps and return the x for each step:

 def random_walk(A, n_steps):